thinkaliker/rshell/README.md

 #### Bugs

+- memory leaks
+- using ./ for current directory does not work
-- using ~ in cd does not work
+- using ~ anywhere does not work
 - cannot perform input/output redirection or piping.
 - non-functioning connectors (||, &&)
-- pushing arrow keys to move the cursor and then returning to the original position will result in execvp throwing an error
+- pushing arrow keys to move the cursor and then returning to the original position will result in execv throwing an error
 - basically don't use the arrow keys

 * * *